 The photo mosaic was designed by Joan Fontcuberta using images snapped by local residents.
-Local newspaper El Periodico asked people to send in photos representing “a moment of freedom”.
+Local newspaper El Periodico asked people to send photos representing “a moment of freedom”.
 The resulting mural, which measures 8m x 3.8m, was installed in 2014 as part of Barcelona’s Tricentenary celebrations commemorating the fall of Barcelona during The War of The Spanish Succession.

 A plaque next to the mosaic quotes Oliver Wendell Holmes:

 The sound of a kiss is not as loud as that of a cannon, but it’s echo lasts a great deal longer.

 The Tricentennial website has a zoom-able photo where you can see each individual tile.

 Plaça d’Isidre Nonell, Barcelona